-What you now have to decide is what onboarding technique you want to choose.
+What you must now decide is which onboarding technique to choose.

-The ideal solutions is a CMS.
-This ready-to-go system stands between the app and your intranet and holds all information that is not highly confidential and highly relevant for your employees.
-This way the content can be pushed to both the intranet and the app but stays safe nethertheless.
+The ideal solution is a CMS.
+This ready-to-go system stands between the app and your intranet and holds all information that isn't highly confidential or highly relevant to your employees.
+This way, content can be pushed to both the intranet and the app, while remaining safe.

-When it comes to the launch the question is whether to roll out with a big bang or start with a soft launch.
+When it comes to your launch, the question is whether to roll things out with a bang or to start with a soft launch.
 Experience has shown that a soft launch is more advisable.

-A soft launch enables you to start the app project and build it with your employees.
-Your avoid launching a much anticipated project that your users don’t like and build an app with them instead.
+A soft launch enables you to build your app from the ground up with the input of your employees.
+You avoid the danger of launching a much anticipated project that your users don’t like, and instead include them in the process.

-In addition, use cases need to be developed, specified and adapted.
-Your app is a growing platform that adapts to all situations in the company with flexible plugins.
-A soft launch supports this approach and enhances the growth of value.
+In addition, use cases need to be developed, specified, and adapted.
+Your app is an evolving platform that can be modified with flexible plugins in order to handle all situations in the company.
+A soft launch supports this approach and enhances value growth.

-Mobile internal communication is the future of the workplace and an app enables employers to connect to their workforce in new, exciting ways.
+Mobile internal communication is the future of the workplace, and an app will enable employers to connect to their workforce in new and exciting ways.

-We know that starting your own project is daunting so feel free to contact us or leave a comment below if you would like any further information or help or read more on the topic here:
+We know that starting your own project is daunting, so feel free to contact us or leave a comment below if you would like any further information or help.
+You can also read more on the topic here: